Discovery of the First Five Carbon-Enhanced Metal-Poor Stars in the LMC: Summary and Conclusions

 With this method, we discover the first five CEMP stars in the LMC.
 Based on their absolute carbon abundances and metallicities, these stars are likely CEMP-$s$ stars given the classification presented in \citet{Yoon2016}.
 However, it is unclear whether this classification would apply beyond the Milky Way and therefore further observations to confirm the neutron-capture elements are required.

-The discovery of these five stars represents a crucial step towards understanding the chemistry of the most metal-poor stars in the LMC.
-In future work, we plan to homogeneously analyze all of the BOSS spectra of the LMC and SMC from SDSS-V to robustly measure the occurrence rate of CEMP in these galaxies.
+The discovery of these five stars represents a crucial first step towards understanding the chemistry of the most metal-poor stars in the LMC.
+Their detection, where previous very metal-poor star searches found none \citep{Oh2024,Chiti2024}, provides further evidence that metallicity-sensitive photometric targeting systematically misses CEMP stars due to its bias against high [C/H] stars.
+Future work, extending our analysis to the entire SDSS-V LMC sample, including lower carbon abundances, will provide a more complete census than photometric metallicity targeting can achieve, enabling us to definitively measure the CEMP occurrence rate and confirm or rule out the existence of CEMP-no stars in the LMC.
 In total, this, along with other upcoming LMC surveys \citep[e.g., 4MOST 1001MC;][]{Cioni2019}, will bring new understanding to nucleosynthesis in the early universe, especially with respect to environmental effects.